 - Never assume an alarm is false.
-Always evacuate immediately using the closest exit route. - Do not use the elevator. - Take note of the locations of emergency exit routes, fire extinguishers, and pull stations in your hall.

-- Do not open a room door if it feels hot.
+Always evacuate immediately using the closest exit route. - Do not use the elevator. - Take note of the locations of emergency exit routes, fire extinguishers, and pull stations in your hall. - Do not open a room door if it feels hot.
 Open all windows and signal for help.
-Hang out of your window as far as you safely can in order to get fresh air.
-Do not panic and do not jump. - If you are in your room and an alarm sounds, shut your windows, open shades, leave your lights on, and shut the door as you leave. - Wear a coat and take a towel to protect your head from flames and smoke if necessary. - If an alarm sounds do not attempt to return to your room from any other part of the building. - Some buildings on campus, includingCorinne Hall Towers, are equipped with voice alarms.
+Hang out of your window as far as you safely can

+- If you are in your room and an alarm sounds, shut your windows, open shades, leave your lights on, and shut the door as you leave. - Wear a coat and take a towel to protect your head from flames and smoke if necessary. - If an alarm sounds do not attempt to return to your room from any other part of the building. - Some buildings on campus, includingCorinne Hall Towers, are equipped with voice alarms.
 Pay careful attention and follow the directions given by the voice alarm. - Stay to the right hand side of thestairwell when exiting.
 Allow emergency personnel to access upper floors. - If you are trapped in a smoke-filledhallway, get down close to the floor where you can breathe easier and crawl toward the nearest exit. - Walk rapidly to the nearest exit.
 Do not run. - Shut exit doors behind you. - Once out of the building, go directly to the designated waiting zone and await further instructions.
 Do not re-enter until directed by the Fire Department or the Framingham State Police Department. - Cross streets carefully if necessary.